 The government recognises the value that profitable startups bring to the economy in the long run.
 However, investing in startups is notoriously risky.
 Many startups fail during their first year, which offers little assurance to investors that their money is safe.

-So, the government are keen to offer incentives in the form of tax relief to smooth the path to startup success for both entrepreneurs and investors.
+So, the government is keen to offer incentives in the form of tax relief to smooth the path to startup success for both entrepreneurs and investors.

 Learn more about our services